 Can you first explain the water cycle?

-Finally, there is fossil water, which is extracted from the stocks contained in the major aquifers of a number of countries (India, United States, China, Pakistan, Iran, Mexico, in decreasing order of abstraction, etc.), mainly for crop irrigation, at a rate of around 100 km per year3/year, i.e. 2% of total water abstraction for irrigation.
+Finally, there is fossil water, which is extracted from the stocks contained in the major aquifers of a number of countries (India, United States, China, Pakistan, Iran, Mexico, in decreasing order of extraction...), mainly for crop irrigation, at a rate of around 100 km per year.3/year, or 2 % of total water withdrawals for irrigation.
 This figure is low, but the situation is not sustainable.
-In fact, the stocks in these aquifers will be exhausted within a few decades, which will make it necessary to seek water via canals in the great rivers, such as those flowing down from the Himalayas (Yang-Tsé-Kiang, Ganges, etc.), or to desalinate seawater.
+In fact, the stocks in these aquifers will be exhausted in a few decades' time, which will make it necessary to fetch water by canal from the great rivers, such as those flowing down from the Himalayas (Yang-Tsé-Kiang, Ganges, etc.), or to desalinate seawater.

 What is our water resource made up of?

 Most of the water we can mobilise is "blue water".
-Its overall quantity appears to have been fairly stable for around 6,000 years.
+Its overall quantity seems to have been fairly stable for around 6,000 years.
 But it is above all its spatial and temporal distribution (dry years) that varies.
 Some regions receive a lot of water, while others suffer serious shortages.
-The causes of this shortfall are linked to climate change and variability, human activities and the lack of water storage facilities (e.g. Burkina Faso, where it rains abundantly for three months of the year, but nothing for the rest of the year, resulting in some 3.3 million people facing acute food insecurity, according to the FAO).
-It should also be noted that 30% of the water consumed worldwide is so-called "virtual" water.
-When we buy a material good (usually a food product, but also an industrial product), which is then transported to another country or region to be consumed there, we are talking about virtual water, water that has been used in one country to produce this good and which arrives in another country not in the form of water, but as a consumer good.
-For example, it takes 100 litres of water to produce 1 kg of potatoes, and 1000 litres of water to produce 1 kg of wheat.
+The causes of this shortage are linked to climate change and variability, human activities and the lack of water storage facilities (for example, in Burkina Faso, where it rains abundantly for three months of the year, but nothing for the rest of the year, resulting in some 3.3 million people facing acute food insecurity, according to the FAO).
+It should also be noted that, worldwide, 30 % of the water consumed is so-called 'virtual' water.
+When we buy a material good (most often a food product, but also an industrial product), which is then transported to another country or another region to be consumed there, we are talking about virtual water, water that has been used in one country to produce this good and which arrives in another country not in the form of water, but as a consumer good.
+For example, it takes 100 litres of water to produce 1 kg of potatoes, or 1000 litres of water to produce 1 kg of wheat.
 But to produce 1 kg of beef, you need 13,000 litres of water!
 And let's not forget cotton: it takes a lot of water to irrigate cotton fields (between 500 and 1,500 litres/kg).
-This has led to an ecological and human disaster with the drying up of the Aral Sea in Uzbekistan, due to the diversion of water from the Amu Darya and Syr Darya rivers, which come from the Himalayas.
-France imports a lot of its cotton from this region of Asia: indirectly, we are therefore responsible for this drying up!
+An ecological and human disaster is the drying up of the Aral Sea in Uzbekistan, due to the diversion of water from the Amu Darya and Syr Darya rivers in the Himalayas.
+France imports a lot of its cotton from this region of Asia: indirectly, we are therefore responsible for this drying up...!

 Morocco.
 Young girl fetching water from a well.